christianThardy/christianThardy.github.io/tom-interpretability.md

 <br/>

+These heatmaps show what part of the text the model was focusing on when it was predicting a particular part of the cat's location trajectory.
 By extracting the Q, K, V, and O vectors for any head/layer, we can visualize specific compositions to analyze:

 - Q composition: How the receiver's queries attend to the sender's outputs
 - K composition: How the receiver's keys interact with the sender's outputs